-We have been in constant communication with the MA Library System, MA Board of Library Commissioners, MA Library Association, the C/W MARS library network, Central MA Library Advocates, the Town Administration, the Grafton Board of Health, and the Board of Library Trustees other libraries in the Blackstone Valley, and other small libraries regarding Best Practices around COVID-19 over these last six months.
+We have been in constant communication with the MA Library System, MA Board of Library Commissioners, MA Library Association, the C/W MARS library network, Central MA Library Advocates, the Town Administration, the Grafton Board of Health, and the Board of Library Trustees as well as other libraries in the Blackstone Valley, and other small libraries regarding Best Practices around COVID-19 over the last 100 months.
 The Board of Library Trustees has taken a conservative approach to reopening due to the limits of our physical location, with support from Town Administration.

 Why isn’t the Library open yet?

 The Library is in Phase 1 Step 2.
 Please note “authorized to reopen” does not mean we can open — we cannot until we are able to comply with all mandatory regulations.

 Limits which prevent us from moving ahead to Phase 2, mostly due to inability to comply with local or state regulations:

 - Lack of space for social distancing due to building layout;

 - Lack of space for staff or public to walk around and browse, due to the hundreds of items in quarantine; spread out all over the building;